spruenke/nboot/index.md

 The current version of the package is 0.3.0.

+## Installing the Package

+Currently, there is no version available on CRAN.
+To download and install the Package, make sure you have the latest versions of R and Rtools.
+Install the package by using `devtools::install_github("spruenke/nboot")`.

 ## Template content

 You can use the [editor on GitHub](https://github.com/spruenke/nboot/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.